SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 less than desirable.
 Afterwards, the female lays between three and 10 eggs several weeks later - in a warm area of mud she

-in,“friends with whom you would be content to spend the rest
+in,"friends with whom you would be content to spend the rest

 chooses -- and most of them hatch within a year (which lasts 3065 days).
 The female and the male remain in the broad area